caltemose/chadzilla2013/source/articles/2013/11/05/frontiers-of-interaction.html.md

 For me hearing this after Fabian's talk really made me think about what it is I want to do with technology in the future, both in my career and personal life.
 It also made me more excited to merge my schooling (architecture) with my career path (design and creative tech).
 We'll see where that leads.

-Another thing Jared said that stuck with me was (paraphrased) **think by making, deliver by demo.** In other words, you will learn more from making things and experimenting than by thinking and talking about tech.
-The best way to share new and engaging ideas in technology and interactivity is by showing a demo/prototype.
-Or at least, that's how I chose to interpret his words.

 ### The Keynote: Richard Saul Wurman

 Richard Saul Wurman is the creator of TED (which he reminded us is Technology, **Entertainment** and Design) and he gave the keynote which was one of the best talks I've heard in quite some time.
 Here are just a few of his many salient points:

-**"You're here because you want to have a conversation with somebody."** I think this is a key thing to remember when attending conferences and really gets to the heart of what Mr. Wurman has done and continues to do with his life's work -- connecting people so they can learn from each other and hear each other's stories (and documenting/publicizing it so we can all learn from the conversation).
+**"You're here because you want to have a conversation with somebody."** I think this is a key thing to remember when attending conferences and really gets to the heart of what Mr. Wurman has done and continues to do with his life's work &ndash; connecting people so they can learn from each other and hear each other's stories (and documenting/publicizing it so we can all learn from the conversation).

 When I think about what I took away from the conference, it really did boil down to artifacts from conversations with new acquaintances and friends.

-Later, Mr. Wurman said he was no fan of education which sounds harse when taken out of context.
+Later, Mr. Wurman said he was no fan of education which sounds harsh when taken out of context.
 I taught in an official setting for a while so hearing that was difficult but I realized I completely agree with him because of what he said next.
 Rather than learning from the top down (traditional/official education) he favors learning from the bottom up.
 In other words, learn by doing and experiencing.
-We all know experience is the best teacher, even when harsh.
-Adding to that, he said he preferred "curiosity augmentation" -- fostering another person's learning by piquing her or his curiosity.
+We all know experience is the best teacher, even when it's painful.
+Adding to that, he said he preferred "curiosity augmentation" &ndash; fostering another person's learning by piquing her or his curiosity.

-Mr. Wurman had a lot of other great points -- if you have the opportunity to hear him speak, do not miss it.
+Mr. Wurman had a lot of other great points and stories &ndash; if you have the opportunity to hear him speak, do not miss it.

 ## Wrapping Up